Macquarie-MEG-Research/coreg/README.md

 The function currently works well for data acquired with FACIAL INFORMATION (eyes and nose).
 If you don't have this the function probably won't improve manual coreg (marking the 3 fiducials by hand) and may even reduce accuracy.
 More comprehensive testing is needed to make the code stable for release.

+## coreg_yokogawa_icp_adjust_weights.m

+This is currently the most up to date script.
+The function allows you to weight facial points higher when performing the ICP fit.
+It seems to work well with a weighting factor of 0.5-0.8.
+This function also has the option of taking out a bad coil (see function comments).

 ### Please download CaptureFigVid for "cool" animations

 ```matlab